 Catholics are often accused of worshipping idols because of our extensive use of holy images, icons, statues, and sacramentals in our homes or churches.
 But where does this misconception come from?
-On a recent segment of The Faith Explained, Cale Clarke took a look at this errant belief, why it’s not true, and how Catholics can respond to this accusation.
+On a segment of The Faith Explained, Cale Clarke took a look at this errant belief, why it’s not true, and how Catholics can respond to this accusation.

 Cale began by explaining exactly why the making of holy images is allowed and not contradictory to God’s teaching.
 He referenced two passages from the Catechism of the Catholic Church:

 “Nevertheless, already in the Old Testament, God ordained or permitted the making of images that pointed symbolically toward salvation by the incarnate Word: so it was with the bronze serpent, the ark of the covenant, and the cherubim.”
 (CCC, #2130)

 “The Christian veneration of images is not contrary to the first commandment which proscribes idols.
 Indeed, ‘the honor rendered to an image passes to its prototype,’ and ‘whoever venerates an image venerates the person portrayed in it.’
 The honor paid to sacred images is a ‘respectful veneration,’ not the adoration due to God alone:

 Religious worship is not directed to images in themselves, considered as mere things, but under their distinctive aspect as images leading us on to God incarnate.
 The movement toward the image does not terminate in it as image, but tends toward that whose image it is.”
 (CCC, #2132)